Home / Agency stalls and denials

 What courts have said about delay

-The Florida Supreme Court held in Tribune Company v.
+The Florida Supreme Court ruled in Tribune Company v.
 Cannella, 458 So.
 2d 1075 (Fla.
-1984), that an automatic delay policy is impermissible.
-An agency may take time to determine whether records exist, review them for exemptions, or wait for payment of a valid fee estimate.
-Outside those reasons, delay must be justified case by case.
+1984).
+An automatic delay policy is not allowed.
+An agency may take time to figure out whether records exist.
+To review them for exemptions.
+Or to wait for payment of a valid fee estimate.
+Outside those reasons, delay has to be justified case by case.

-The First District Court of Appeal in Lilker v.
+The First District Court of Appeal put it plainly in Lilker v.
 Suwannee Valley Transit Authority, 133 So.
 3d 654 (Fla.
-1st DCA 2014), put the rule in plain language.
-Unlawful refusal under section 119.12 includes not only an affirmative refusal to produce records, but also unjustified delay in producing them.
+1st DCA 2014).
+Unlawful refusal under section 119.12 covers more than an outright refusal to produce records.
+It also covers unjustified delay.
 Bad faith is not required.
-Mistake or ineptitude can support fee shifting.
+Mistake or sloppiness can support fee-shifting.

-The Florida Supreme Court in Board of Trustees, Jacksonville Police and Fire Pension Fund v.
+The Florida Supreme Court confirmed this in Board of Trustees, Jacksonville Police and Fire Pension Fund v.
 Lee, 189 So.
 3d 120 (Fla.
-2016), confirmed that the good-faith requirement is part of the statute.
-A separate finding of bad faith is not necessary for the requester to recover fees.
+2016).
+The good-faith duty is part of the statute.
+A separate finding of bad faith is not needed for the requester to recover fees.

 Production after a lawsuit is filed does not erase the violation

-Some agencies finally produce records the day they are sued and then argue the case is moot.
+Some agencies finally produce records the day they are sued.
+Then they argue the case is moot.
 Florida courts have rejected that.
-Production after suit does not moot the claim and does not eliminate fee exposure for the agency.
+Late production after suit does not moot the claim.
+And it does not erase fee exposure for the agency.

 Step 1.
 The follow-up nudge (days 7-14)